mvkvc/pinkie/README.md

 ## Deployment

-The recommended way to deploy the Pinkie server is using Docker.
+The recommended way to deploy the Pinkie server is using Docker Compose in `shell/docker.sh prod`, with additional methods planned.
 [Nixpacks](https://github.com/railwayapp/nixpacks) is used to build the production image with `shell/nixpacks.sh build` or you can pull the image from [Docker Hub](https://hub.docker.com/r/mvkvc/pinkie).
 The necessary configuration options are documented in the [configuration](https://docs.pinkie.sh/configuration) section of the documentation.

 ## Development